Wendover Music 2021

 Boris permitting, this is the new line up with June and July concerts and an October Mini-festival.
 Three of these are rescheduled from 2020.

 The London Handel Players will offer us two of Bach’s Brandenburg Concertos on 5 June, along with sonatas and concertos by Handel, Telemann and Vivaldi.
 This is music that they love and have honed over many years to great acclaim – a real feast of Baroque delights!
+This is our first streamed virtual concert as real tickets are limited due to government restrictions.

 On 10 July, two stellar young artists and a unique partnership.
 Ema Nikolovska (mezzo-soprano) and Samuele Telari (accordion) are both prizewinners of the prestigious Young Concert Artists Trust.
 They began performing together last year and their wide ranging programme includes solo and duo pieces from Bach to Rachmaninov - and a selection of cabaret songs.